Future Impact Football Analytics

 Our primary motivation is to quantify the impact (based on goals scored, assists made and consistency of play) an individual player has on the games which he plays for his team.
 We intend to use this quantity for each player to infer their value (agnostic of team at first).
 With this calculated player impact value, we attempt to group and classify separate tiers of player impact with the goal of identifying what players have performed to the value placed on them in reality.

+The player transfer market has seen ever increasing transfer amounts over the years.
+Ever increasing broadcasting deals have made the leagues richer which has reflected in the spending.
 We looked at the top 100 transfers in the last 20 years.
 The last five years alone account for 65 transfers in the top 100 list with the transfer record being shattered twice.
-This trend motivated us to investigate if the market was inflated and whether or not the players justified their value for the respective transfer amount.
+This trend motivated us to investigate if the market was inflated and whether or not the players justified their value for the respective transfer amount. |

 The data we use for our analysis is scraped is from World Football.net.
 World Football has match by match data in terms of the players who participated in the games as well as the goal scorers.
 The site had data for all the five leagues which we were interested in.
 The url links were not hard to deal with provided we had a list of teams which participated in a league for that year.
 An example url that we visited to acquire data can be viewed here.
 We scraped the goalscorers, players who assisted the goalscorer along with the time at which the goal was scored.
 We also recorded whether the goal scorer or assist maker were substituted.
 We scraped the data from the top 5 European leagues (British, Spanish, German, Italian and French) for the complete 2012-13 and 2013-14 seasons.
 Overall we scraped 760 pages for each league which totaled ~3800 webpages.